 Individualized Education Program (IEP)

-In accordance with the Individuals with Disabilities Education Act and federal regulations, The Vanguard School works hard to ensure individualized objects and educational goals are outlined in accordance with a student's unique exceptionality and needs in his or her Individualized Education Program (IEP).
+In accordance with the Individuals with Disabilities Education Act and federal regulations, The Vanguard School works hard to ensure individualized objects and educational goals are outlined in accordance with a student's unique exceptionality and needs in their Individualized Education Program (IEP).

-On an annual basis, an IEP meeting is held to determine whether the goals for a student are being achieved and to revise the IEP when appropriate.
+Held on an annual basis, an IEP meeting determines whether a student's goals are achieved or if revissions to the IEP are appropriate.
 An IEP meeting can be called at any time during the year if a teacher, parent or legal guardian or other individual involved feels a student's IEP is not meeting his or her needs.
 This happens if the goals set out for the student are no longer deemed appropriate.

 A child's IEP team includes: